SmithPeder/dotfiles/README.md

 ### Colorls

-Additionally for i make us of the `colorls` gem
+Additionally for i make us of the `colorls` gem.
+OSX is a bitch when it comes to `ruby`, so installing `rbenv` is a must for this.
+This allows you to download your own `ruby` version and install gems for this.

 1. Link to the `colorls` gem [Colorls](https://github.com/athityakumar/colorls).
 Navigate to the installation section and install the gem with `gem`